pontuselmrin/pontuselmrin.github.io/_pages/index.md

 author_profile: true
 ---

-I'm a master's student in Statistics at Columbia University.
-I'm interested in Machine Learning at large.
+I'm a master's student in Statistics at Columbia University interested in machine learning.